-- Impose of network level security and hardening of system - Testing of AMR application (at DR) accessibility from ERLDC location. - Monitoring and Maintenance - Periodic failover drill assessment between DC & DR months AMC support.
-PGCIL will discuss with M/S TCS for carrying out this job based upon approval.
+- Impose of network level security and hardening of system - Testing of AMR application (at DR) accessibility from ERLDC location. - Monitoring and Maintenance - Periodic failover drill assessment between DC & DR

 Project timeline will be total of 04 years.
 06 months implementation, 06 months warranty and 03 years AMC support.